William Henry (pastor)

 William Henry (22 April 1783 – 8 March 1839) was a Scottish-born Congregationalist pastor who ministered in Stirling and Leith in Scotland, and at Tooting in England.
 He also held the position of Corresponding Secretary of the Home Missionary Society.

 Early life

-He was born in Kirkintilloch, near Glasow, Scotland to John and Agnes Henry.
+He was born in Kirkintilloch, near Glasgow, Scotland to John and Agnes Henry.
 William's father was a grocer, as well as a deacon of the Independent church in Kirkintilloch.

 When aged around 17, William began a four-year course of study at Edinburgh to train for Christian ministry.
 These studies were made possible by theologian Robert Haldane, who set up and financially supported religious training seminars in Glasgow, Edinburgh and Dundee.
-Part way through his studies, William removed to Glasgow and completed his course there, while occasionally acting as an assistant to a Reverend Mr Ewing.
+Partway through his studies, William removed to Glasgow and completed his course there, while occasionally acting as an assistant to a Reverend Mr Ewing.

 Career

 In 1808, William was ordained pastor of the Congregational church at Stirling, where he remained for eight years.
 Following this, he took up ministerial duties in Leith.
 There, he also engaged in open-air preaching, and had a particular interest in promoting the spiritual welfare of sailors: he was instrumental in obtaining a floating chapel for their use.

 He also became the Corresponding Secretary of the Home Missionary Society for many years, and became widely known to the religious public through his office at that institution.

 In 1822 he was unanimously invited by the Congregational church at Tooting to be their minister, and he remained connected to that church until his death.